-For the six months ended June 30, 2008 and 2007, a U.S. government agency with whom we have a contractual relationship, Xerox Corporation and a consumer products company represented approximately 39%, 10% and 6%, respectively, and approximately 25%, 11% and 13%, respectively of our total service fee revenue, net of pass-through revenue.
-The loss of, or non-payment of invoices by, any or all of such clients would have a material adverse effect upon our business.
-In particular, the agreement under which we provide services to such clients are terminable at will upon notice by such clients.
+For the nine months ended September 30, 2008 and 2007, a U.S. government agency, Xerox Corporation and a consumer products company represented the source of approximately 40%, 10% and 6%, respectively, and approximately 27%, 11% and 13%, respectively of our total service fee revenue, net of pass-through revenue.
+In particular, the agreements under which we provide services to such clients are terminable at will upon notice by such clients.
+We have been advised that our contract with the U.S. government agency will not be renewed and such nonrenewal, as well as the loss of, or non-payment of invoices by, any or all of such other clients are likely to have a material adverse effect upon our business.